heidariarash/Courthouse/README.md

 There are two Judges in Courthouse.
 One for categorical cases (one-hot encoded inputs), and the other is for numerical cases (guess what? not one-hot encoded columns).

 For example, assume that your dataset has a `sex` column.
-If the columns is one, it indicates man, and zero indicates woman.
-Or when you have 2 one-hot encoded columns which indicate 3 different skin colorss.
+One indicates man, and on the other hand, zero indicates woman.
+Or when you have 2 one-hot encoded columns which indicate 3 different skin colors.
 If you want to change the one-hot encoded columns to see the new prediction of the model you should use Categorical Judge.

 On the other hand, assume one of the columns is `weight` in Kg, and you want to see the prediction of the model, if the weight of each person was 10 Kg more.
 That's a numerical Case, and you should use Numerical Judge.